ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 From a network incident instance perspective, a network incident can have the following lifecycle: 'raised', 'updated', 'cleared'.
-When a network incident instance is firstly generated, the status is 'raised'.
+When a network incident instance is first generated, the status is 'raised'.
 If the status changes after the network incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared'